* Conditions Apply

-Furthermore, if your house is located on top of a hill, with magnificent views, you have a lot of work to do each year to try and remain safe.
+Furthermore, if your house is located on top of a hill, with magnificent views, you have a lot of work to do each year to try and remain safe.5.

 If you think of the fire triangle then methods of suppression will become more evident.
 For a fire to occur and continue burning we need a fuel source; oxygen and heat.
 Take any one away and the fire goes out.

-Factors which reduce fuel like; prescribed burning during the winter and non fire danger period, mowing and raking; all work to reduce the amount of available fuel for a fire to burn.
-Firefighters use dozer’s and other equipment, including hand tools, to clear fuel and try to halt the fires progress.
+Factors which reduce fuel like; prescribed burning during the winter and non-fire danger period, mowing and raking; all work to reduce the amount of available fuel for a fire to burn.
+Firefighters use dozer’s and other equipment, including hand tools, to clear fuel and try to halt the progress of the fire.
 Also back burning from such control lines to increase the width of the reduced fuel area.